DexterInd/GoPiGo3/docs/source/api-basic.rst

 Requirements
 ============

-Before using this chapter's classes, you need to import the following module.
+Before using this chapter's classes, you need to be able to import the following module.

 .. code-block:: python